 The right treatment for your hair type

-The Brazilian blowout treatment is highly democratic, since it simply aims to provide shine, manageability and a frizz-free finish without sacrificing bounce or volume—basically what you’d get, we suppose, after a professional blowout at your fave salon.
-It’s a process that’s fit for most all hair types, but especially noticeable on straight, wavy and lightly curled hair that just needs more smoothening benefits rather than being completely straightened or relaxed.
+The Brazilian blowout treatment is highly democratic since it simply aims to provide shine, smoothness, and a frizz-free finish without sacrificing bounce or volume—basically what you’d get, we suppose, after a professional blowout at your fave salon.
+It’s a process that’s fit for most all hair types, but especially noticeable on straight, wavy, and lightly curled hair that just needs more smoothening benefits rather than being completely straightened or relaxed.